Justice Department says Russians hacked federal prosecutors

 The list of affected offices include several large and high-profile ones like those in Los Angeles, Miami, Washington and the Eastern District of Virginia.

-The Southern and Eastern Districts of New York, where large numbers of staff were hit, handle some of the most prominent prosecutors in the country.
+The Southern and Eastern Districts of New York, where large numbers of staff were hit, handle some of the most prominent prosecutions in the country.

 “New York is the financial center of the world and those districts are particularly well known for investigating and prosecuting white-collar crimes and other cases, including investigating people close to the former president,” said Bruce Green, a professor at Fordham Law School and a former prosecutor in the Southern District.

 The department said all victims had been notified and it is working to mitigate “operational, security and privacy risks” caused by the hack.
-The Justice Department said in January that it had no indication that any classified systems were impacted.
+The Justice Department said in January that it had no indication that any classified systems were affected.

 The Justice Department did not provide additional detail about what kind of information was taken and what impact such a hack may have on ongoing cases.
 Members of Congress have expressed frustration with the Biden administration for not sharing more information about the impact of the SolarWinds campaign.

-The Associated Press previously reported that SolarWinds hackers had gained access to email accounts belonging to the then-acting Homeland Security Secretary Chad Wolf and members of the department’s cybersecurity staff whose jobs included hunting threats from foreign countries.
+The Associated Press previously reported that SolarWinds hackers had gained access to email accounts belonging to the then-acting Homeland Security Secretary Chad Wolf and members of the department’s cybersecurity staff, whose jobs included hunting threats from foreign countries.

 Suderman reported from Richmond, Va.